I’m Lynn and I’m a crafter, designer, baker, pasta maker and cook.

 I’ve been cooking, baking and making bread and pasta for around 30 years now (yes, I’m pushing 50!) and throughout have kept recipe ideas and sketches in notebooks.
 I have lots of my own recipes and a surprising amount of experience for someone who doesn’t make a living out of food (yet).

 What I like cooking – and investigating

 I enjoy food that allows me to be creative.
 Switching up ingredients, plating or arranging a dish differently, decorating, creating complex bread shapes, playing with coloured pasta and shapes, adding infographics or an illustration or even making my own tools or props.

 The science of cooking also interests me.
 I’m no scientist and much is initially over my head, meaning it’s a challenge for me to comprehend each new area I read up on.
 It’s proving fun investigating and pushing my understanding as I go.

 My food tastes

 This does not mean I do not love my own home food – I think British food rather unfairly got a bad reputation because of the years of austerity and ‘making do’ during WWII and while rationing persisted afterwards.
 That’s some while ago and it’s perplexing why this is still a perpetuating myth.
 Britain a melting pot of good cooking with excellent produce (the UK is a bounty for home produced, reared and caught food) and the influence of many other cultures and cuisines.
 The current UK food scene must be one of the most dynamic and exciting in the world at the moment.
 I’m sorry for all those who continue to narrowmindedly snear at it, as you are indeed missing out.

 You can connect with me on Twitter and Instagram as well as via this blog.
 I love to interact with people (I’m a bit chatty) so please leave me a comment.
 Should you want to use a recipe, a photo, an illustration then please get in touch.
-I’m happy to discuss working with you, devising a recipe for you, to illustrate or to collaborate.
+I’m happy to discuss working with you (such as devising a recipe, illustration, developing a craft project or to collaborate).